minthihalwin/Knowledge-Palace/docker/README.md

-# Docker Setup for Knowledge Palace

-This folder contains the Docker setup for the Knowledge Palace project.
+This folder contains the Docker setup

 ## Services